matt-r-g/Bike-Sales-analysis-using-Tableau/README.md

 ### For Age Group Demographics
 1. 🧑‍🤝‍🧑 **Targeted Marketing for Younger Demographics:** Develop campaigns that appeal to the **18-24** age group, possibly by offering more affordable pricing, student discounts, or social media promotions.
-2. 🎯 **Product Personalisation for Older Demographics:** Consider customising products or creating new offerings that cater to the tastes of the **45-54** and **55+** age groups.
+2. 🎯 **Product Personalisation for Older Demographics:** Consider customising products or creating new products that cater to the tastes of the **64+** age group, prioritising comfort and detailing the health benefits.
 3. 👨‍👩‍👧‍👦 **Segmented Advertising:** Create more tailored advertisements based on the age groups most likely to engage with specific products, ensuring a more focused and effective marketing strategy.

 ## ✅ Conclusion

 This Tableau project provides valuable insights into the Bike Sales dataset, helping the company identify countries and products that require attention, as well as better understanding customer demographics.
-By implementing the recommended strategies, the company can aim to boost sales in underperforming markets, optimise the performance of its products across different regions, and better target marketing efforts towards key customer age groups.
+By implementing the recommended strategies, the company can aim to boost sales in underperforming markets, optimise the performance of its products across different regions and better target marketing efforts towards key customer age groups.